minhanhto09/NuCLS/README.md

 ## Overview

-The [comprehensive dataset](https://sites.google.com/view/nucls/home?authuser=0) comprises over 220,000 labeled nuclei from breast cancer images sourced from [TCGA](https://www.cancer.gov/ccg/research/genome-sequencing/tcga), making it one of the largest datasets for nucleus detection, classification, and segmentation in hematoxylin and eosin-stained digital slides of breast cancer.
-This extensive labeling effort is the result of a collaboration among pathologists, pathology residents, and medical students, who utilized the Digital Slide Archive for annotation.
-The dataset serves multiple purposes, including the development and validation of algorithms for nuclear detection, classification, and segmentation.
-It is also valuable for conducting interrater analysis research.
-The dataset encompasses annotations from both single-rater and multi-rater evaluations, with this specific collection containing approximately 59,500 labeled nuclei from the corrected single-rater subset.
+The [comprehensive dataset](https://sites.google.com/view/nucls/home?authuser=0) includes over 220,000 labeled nuclei from hematoxylin and eosin-stained breast cancer slides, making it one of the largest datasets for nucleus detection.
+This extensive collection, annotated by pathologists and medical trainees, supports nuclear detection, classification, segmentation, and interrater analysis research.
+For this work, we used a subset of approximately 59,500 labeled nuclei from the corrected single-rater data.

 ![](https://huggingface.co/datasets/minhanhto09/NuCLS_dataset/resolve/main/Images/fig1.PNG)